Radioactive waste advisers

 Radioactive waste advisers are specialists in radioactive waste disposal and environmental radiation protection.

-There is a requirement under European law for people who keep or use radioactive material, or who accumulate or dispose of radioactive waste, to appoint advisers, known as ‘radiation protection experts’ to advise them on radiological protection.
+There is a requirement under European law for people who manage radioactive substances to appoint advisers, known as ‘radiation protection experts’ to advise them on radiological protection.

 In the UK, radiation protection experts working in for radioactive waste management and environmental radiation protection are called Radioactive Waste Advisers (RWA).

 The Radioactive Waste Adviser scheme was developed jointly by SEPA, the Environment Agency and the Northern Ireland Environment Agency with extensive stakeholder engagement.

-Details of how we comply with our legal obligations and how the scheme is implemented can be found in the environment agencies’ Statement on radioactive waste advisers, which was published in May 2011.
+Details of how we comply with our legal obligations and how the scheme is implemented can be found in the environment agencies’ Statement on radioactive waste advisers, which was published in May 2011 and reviewed in 2018.